Cruzalexandar/possibles_devops_project/README.md

-# buy-sell-marketplace - Classified Ads Platform (jiji.ng clone)
+# buy-sell-marketplace - Classified Ads Platform (FarmDOT)
 All-in-One Marketplace where Famers can buy their products or list different products for sale.
 Includes features like Notifications, Chat, User follow, Rate user and Add favourites.

 ## User Dashboard